vladbularca/Murine_Cerebellum_scRNA/README.md

 # Developing Murine Cerebellum scRNA Analysis

-This project aims to explore the trajectory of early Neural Progenitor Cell linefes in the developing murine cerebellum.
-Samples were retrieved from 12 critical developmental timepoints from embronic day E10 to postnatal day P10.
-The data was retrieved from the NCBIs GEO Accession Viewer (GEO Accession GSE224466).
+The goal of this project is to explore the trajectory of early Neural Progenitor Cell (NPC) lineages in the developing murine cerebellum.
+Brain tissue samples were collected from 12 critical developmental timepoints randing from embryonic day E10 to postnatal day P10.
+The scRNA-seq data was retrieved from the GEO Accession Viewer (GEO Accession GSE224466).

 # Hypothesis